Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Auto, Tires and Trucks

 The Zacks Earnings ESP, Explained

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Cummins (CMI) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $4.98 a share 28 days away from its upcoming earnings release on November 1, 2022.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Harley-Davidson (HOG) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.45 a share, just 19 days from its upcoming earnings release on October 26, 2022.

-Cummins' Earnings ESP sits at +3.41%, which, as explained above, is calculated by taking the percentage difference between the $4.98 Most Accurate Estimate and the Zacks Consensus Estimate of $4.82.
-CMI is also part of a large group of stocks that boast a positive ESP.
+HOG has an Earnings ESP figure of +0.6%, which, as explained above, is calculated by taking the percentage difference between the $1.45 Most Accurate Estimate and the Zacks Consensus Estimate of $1.44.
+Harley-Davidson is one of a large database of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-CMI is just one of a large group of Auto, Tires and Trucks stocks with a positive ESP figure.
-Tesla (TSLA) is another qualifying stock you may want to consider.
+HOG is just one of a large group of Auto, Tires and Trucks stocks with a positive ESP figure.
+Goodyear (GT) is another qualifying stock you may want to consider.

-Tesla is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on October 19, 2022.
-TSLA's Most Accurate Estimate sits at $0.99 a share 15 days from its next earnings release.
+Slated to report earnings on November 4, 2022, Goodyear holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.63 a share 28 days from its next quarterly update.

-For Tesla, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.92 is +7.84%.
+The Zacks Consensus Estimate for Goodyear is $0.61, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +4.13%.

-Because both stocks hold a positive Earnings ESP, CMI and TSLA could potentially post earnings beats in their next reports.
+Because both stocks hold a positive Earnings ESP, HOG and GT could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported